 Virtual entities, data providers and data sources

 A virtual entity is a definition of an entity in the Dynamics 365 platform metadata without the associated physical tables for entity instances created in the Dynamics 365 database.
 Instead during runtime, when an entity instance is required, its state is dynamically retrieved from the associated external system.
 Each virtual entity type is associated with a virtual entity data provider and (optionally) some configuration information from an associated virtual entity data source.

 A data provider is a particular type of Dynamics 365 plugin, which is registered against CRUD events that occur in the platform.
 This initial release only supports READ operations.

-The following data providers ship with Dynamics 365 (online), version 9.0:
+The following data providers ship with Dynamics 365 for Customer Engagement apps version 9.0: